amanmrangin/git_learning/exercise-1.md

 1. **Switch** to work on _dev1_feature_1_ branch, **Pull** the code, and verify the **Status** `git checkout dev1_feature_1 && git pull && git status -sb`

-2.
+2. Navigate to existing directory: `cd exercise-1`, Create a new (untracked/un-versioned) file

-1. Navigate to existing directory: `cd exercise-1`
+4. Navigate to existing directory: `cd exercise-1`
    -  Verify the status by running `git status -sb`

       ![img_5.png](img_5.png)